Beekeeping in Australia: 21st-century

 About 70% of Australian honey comes from nectar from native plants.
 Demand for pollination services for almonds and other crops is growing.
 Bee-brokers co-ordinate bee-keepers to provide pollination services for such crops.

 The species most commonly used for beekeeping in Australia is the western honey bee (Apis mellifera).
 Most commercial beekeepers have between 400 and 800 hives, but some large operators have up to 10,000.

 The Australian Manuka Honey Association (AMHA), has established a set of standards for authentic Australian Manuka honey.
 Honey that carries the AMHA’s Mark of Authenticity must be pure, natural Manuka honey, produced entirely in Australia, and be tested by an independent, approved laboratory to ensure it meets minimum standards of naturally occurring methylglyoxal (MGO), dihydroxyacetone (DHA), and leptosperin.

 Australia produces 25,000 to 30,000 t of honey annually.
 Some is monofloral honey from a single flowering species while other honey is produced from multiple types of flowering plants.
 Popular types of honey include leatherwood, blue gum, yellow box and karri, each named after the trees that produce the pollen and nectar gathered by the bees.
 The purity, taste and variety of Australian honey makes it popular in Asia and elsewhere.

 The locally invented flow hive for hobbyist and small scale beekeepers was launched in 2015.

 The stingless native bee species Tetragonula carbonaria, Tetragonula hockingsi and Austroplebeia have been domesticated on a small scale for their honey.

 Bushfires in the summer of 2019–20 caused massive losses of commercial honey bees, feral bees, native bees and other nectar-loving insects.
 Together they normally contribute about $14 billion to the Australian economy via the pollination of agricultural and broad-acre crops.
 Canola and almonds are particularly dependant on honey bees.
 The fires also devastated some of the best nectar producing forests where bees forage.
 The reduced honey bee population is expected to take between three and twenty years to recover.

+Beekeeping is generally allowed in national parks as long as the practice existed prior to the land becoming a national park, provided that it clearly benefits the conservation of nature and is compatible with the needs of other park users.
+Beekeepers must also be registered under the Biosecurity Act 2015 to conduct beekeeping in a park.